Military families among Canadians caught up in benefits mess | CBC News

 As Canadians prepare to observe Remembrance Day, some military members, veterans and their families say they're feeling forgotten amid the messy transition of the Public Service Health Care Plan (PSHCP) to Canada Life.

-The Winnipeg-based insurance company took over administration of the PSHCP from Sun Life on July 1.
+The Winnipeg-based insurance company took over the plan from Sun Life on July 1.
 The plan provides drug and medical coverage to roughly 1.7 million federal public servants and retirees, their spouses and dependents.

 Despite assurances of a seamless transition, however, thousands of PSHCP members have been denied coverage without warning or cause, and many have described frustrating ordeals trying to get their benefits restored.